BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_1_art.md

     textures like these entirely by just setting his material to use a constant value instead of the texture.
-He double-checked with Vaporwear that doing this didn't impact the rendering negatively, but in every case they were unable to discern a visible difference.
+He double-checked with Vaporwear that doing this didn't impact the rendering negatively, but in every case they were unable to discern a difference.

     ![Omitted textures](/img/devStories/vaporwearConfigurator/chapter_art/10_omitted_textures.png)
 1.  **Texture resolution**: The last and most powerful trick Carlos used to manage file size was to change the resolution of the PBR textures.
     He had to be careful about doing this because this very easily *could* degrade the quality of the visuals by losing fine details.
-However, for many of the materials they were never expected to be viewed from very close, and ultimately Carlos was able to reduce the resolution of every material texture by at least *some* amount.
+However, many of the materials were never expected to be viewed from very close, and ultimately Carlos was able to reduce the resolution of every material texture by at least *some* amount.